-- 1.Alice and Bob confirm their willingness to transact offchain in advance.
+Alice and Bob confirm their willingness to transact offchain in advance.
 For example, Alice wants to exchange 1 BTC for Bob's 100 LTC.

 Once Bob confirms Alice's transaction, He should use H to publish a transaction to lock 100 LTC on the Litecoin network.
 The unlock conditions are either a) 100 LTC will be transferred to Alice with the given r satisfying the condition Hash(r) = H, or b) 100 LTC will be returned to Bob after a certain wait period (need to be less than Alice's time, such as 3 hours).

 Alice sees Bob's transaction, confirms the authenticity of the transaction, then uses the r to unlock Bob's transaction on the Litecoin network.
 As a result, Alice receives Bob's 100 LTC.
 This step will also disclose r to the network.

 When Bob sees r, he can proceed to unlock Alice's transaction on the Bitcoin network and receives 1 BTC from Alice as a result of the transaction.